ldn0x7dc/react-native-media-kit/README.md

 ### API

 The API is designed to mimics [html <Video />](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video).
+For now, the Video and Audio component are identical.

 ##### Properties